prernasingh11/OCR_varian_rpm/README.md

 extracted.

-# How to install and use this package
+# How to install and use this repo

-Install dependencies:
+1. Install dependencies:

   pip3 install cv2